 Thanks to its brightly colored, funnel-shaped flowers, this old-fashioned European native is often confused with morning glory (Ipomoea tricolor), a twining vine of the tropics.
 Dwarf morning glory, however, doesn't climband its flowers stay open all day, unlike those of its familiar relative.
 A traditional (if somewhat forgotten) bedding plant, it is excellent for massing, edging, hanging baskets, or containers.
-Forms a bushy, slightly trailing mound to 1216 in. high and 2 ft. wide, with narrow, dark green leaves to 1 in. long.
-Blooms profusely in summer, covering itself with striking, 1- to 2-in.-wide flowers in royal blue, red, pink, or white, all with a yellow-and-white starburst pattern in the throat.
+Forms a bushy, slightly trailing mound to 1216 inches high and 2 feet wide, with narrow, dark green leaves to 1 inches long.
+Blooms profusely in summer, covering itself with striking, 1- to 2 inches-wide flowers in royal blue, red, pink, or white, all with a yellow-and-white starburst pattern in the throat.
 Plants in the Ensign series are compact and free blooming.

 Nick the hard seeds with a knife and soak them in water overnight before sowing.
 Plant in fall in central and south Florida; elsewhere, plant in spring after the soil has warmed.